apache/kvrocks/README.md

 - Namespace, similar to redis db but use token per namespace
 - Replication, async replication using binlog like MySQL
 - High Available, supports redis sentinel to failover when master or slave was failed
-- Codis Protocol, the user can use the codis proxy and dashboard to manage the kvrocks

 > Thanks for @smartlee and the trip.com designer(@范世丽) contributes the kvrocks logo for us